 "And you feel more professional if you use the industry standard.
 You feel like a professional...
 ArcGIS, like it's.
 And things like Photoshop, they're like industry standards."

+These structures of “normative isomorphism” (DiMaggio & Powell, 1980) reappear as a key challenge facing FLOSS and OAD uptake.
+Within Smart Cities, this conformity to corporate infrastructures determines professionalism as an explicitly neoliberal process (Grossi & Pianezzi, 2017).

-This observation identifies that organisations tend to embrace practices that confer legitimacy rather than efficiency.
+This observation identifies that organisations tend to embrace practices that confer normative legitimacy rather than efficiency.

 The analysis also identified consistent perceptions of reputational risks associated with FLOSS adoption, particularly in government contexts where FLOSS and OAD raise concerns regarding privacy and confidentiality, potentially reflecting poorly on public sector professionals.
 As Participant #10 explains:

 "And again, it might be because of my role in government…the red flag for me is the privacy and confidentiality… we will have open data, everything can be accessible and confidentiality and the privacy and of all of this problems that it created."

-These barriers to legitimacy create what the research reveals as a persistent conflict between individual innovation and institutional conformity, where practitioners must reconcile competing pressures for technical advancement and professional respectability within established organisational cultures.
+These barriers to legitimacy create what the coding process unveils as a persistent conflict between individual innovation and institutional conformity, where practitioners must reconcile competing pressures for technical advancement and professional respectability within established organisational cultures.
+These “open data paradoxes” (Kapacková & Libalová, 2023) exhibit how rhetoric of professional privacy and security can be contradictions to democratic processes of transparency and accessibility.
+Callon (1986) approaches a similar question of durability in which technical competence must also confer moral acceptability.